Engineering porous organic polymers for enhanced CO2 capture: from synthesis to implementation

 Abstract

-The escalating concentration of atmospheric carbon dioxide (CO₂) necessitates the development of efficient and scalable carbon capture technologies.
+The escalating concentration of atmospheric carbon dioxide (CO2) necessitates the development of efficient and scalable carbon capture technologies.
 Porous organic polymers (POPs) have emerged as a leading class of solid-state adsorbents, offering an exceptional combination of high surface area, tuneable porosity, and robust chemical stability.
-This Review provides a comprehensive analysis of the engineering of POPs for enhanced CO₂ capture, traversing the journey from molecular design to implementation.
-We show the fundamental characteristics of POPs, including their classification and unique structure-property relationships that govern adsorption performance.
-The core of the Review critically examines the diverse synthetic strategies for creating POPs, with a focus on tailoring pore architecture and chemical functionality-such as amine incorporation and heteroatom doping-to optimize CO₂ capacity, selectivity, and regeneration kinetics.
-We further assess the performance of POPs under realistic conditions, analysing the critical impact of humidity, co-adsorbates, and longterm cycling on their practical viability.
-The economic and environmental prospects of POP-based capture are evaluated through techno-economic and life cycle assessments (LCA).
-Finally, we highlight emerging trends, including modern-driven design and multi-functional POPs, and outline a roadmap for future research.
-The Review concludes that while challenges in scalability and cost remain, POPs hold immense promise as next-generation adsorbents, with the potential to play a pivotal role in achieving a sustainable and net-zero future.
+This review provides a comprehensive analysis of the engineering of POPs for enhanced CO2 capture, traversing the journey from molecular design to implementation.
+We show the fundamental characteristics of POPs, including their classification and unique structure–property relationships that govern adsorption performance.
+The core of the review critically examines diverse synthetic strategies for creating POPs, with a focus on tailoring pore architecture and chemical functionality—such as amine incorporation and heteroatom doping—to optimize CO2 capacity, selectivity, and regeneration kinetics.
+We further assess the performance of POPs under realistic conditions, analysing the critical impact of humidity, co-adsorbates, and long-term cycling on their practical viability.
+The economic and environmental prospects of POP-based capture are evaluated through techno-economic assessments.
+Finally, we highlight emerging trends of multi-functional POPs, and outline a roadmap for future research.
+The review concludes that while challenges in scalability and cost remain, POPs hold immense promise as next-generation adsorbents, with the potential to play a pivotal role in achieving a sustainable and net-zero future.

 - This article is part of the themed collection: 2026 Chemical Science Perspective & Review Collection